Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 FloorsWorn traffic paths in carpetCigarette burns; pet urine stains; ripped linoleum

-Decision rule: If it comes from ordinary use over time, it’s usually wear and tear.
-If it comes from negligence, misuse, or unauthorized alteration, it’s more likely damage.
+Decision rule: Ordinary use over time is usually wear and tear.
+Negligence, misuse, or unauthorized alteration is more likely damage.

-5. Useful Life (Depreciation) — Policy Guideline 40
+6. Useful life (depreciation) — Policy Guideline 40

 Don’t claim “full replacement cost” for an old item.
 Claim the remaining value based on useful life and condition.

-If carpet useful life is 10 years and the carpet was already 8 years old at move-out, the remaining life is ~20%.
-A claim for full replacement is likely to be reduced.
+If an item has a 10-year useful life and it is already 8 years old at move-out, the remaining life is about 20%.
+A claim for full replacement is commonly reduced.

-Fix: No report, no keys.
-Make RTB-27 completion a hard gate before possession.
+Fix: No report, no baseline.
+RTB-27 completion is a hard gate.

 Scenario: One casual text offer.
 Tenant can’t attend.
-Landlord inspects alone without RTB-22.
+Landlord inspects alone without proper notice.

-Fix: Document first offer in writing and use RTB-22 for the second and final opportunity.
+Fix: Confirm offers in writing and use RTB-22 for the second opportunity.

-Scenario: Tenant damages an older carpet.
+Scenario: Tenant damages an older item.
 Landlord claims full brand-new replacement cost.

-Fix: Apply Policy Guideline 40 useful life depreciation and claim only remaining value.
+Fix: Apply Policy Guideline 40 depreciation logic.
+Claim remaining value only.

-7. Top 20 Common Questions: Inspections in BC
+8. Top 20 common questions: inspections in BC

 Q1: Can I do the inspection alone?